 About Morning Shade Farm And Berry Nursery

-Blueberries fresh picked for you and air-blown clean in 2 gallon zip lock bags are 10 lbs (about 13 pints) for $24, or for 100 lbs or more $22 per 10 lbs, or for 300 lbs or more they are $20 per 10 lbs.
-Orders can be placed at www.morningshadefarm.com or by calling 503-651-2622 and leaving a message.
-Frozen blueberries (sweet Duke) from early July harvest are also available at the same price as the fresh ones.
+Frozen Blueberries picked this summer and air-blown clean in 2 gallon zip lock bags are 10 lbs (about 13 pints) for $24, or for 100 lbs or more $22 per 10 lbs, or for 300 lbs or more they are $20 per 10 lbs.

 Morning Shade Farm is located 7 miles south of Canby (30 miles south of Portland) at 8345 S. Barnards Rd in a peaceful country setting with some picnic tables and flush toilets.
 We minimize our use of chemicals, using only organic sprays directly on the berries and only when monitoring shows it is needed.
 Our orchard fruit uses completely organic production but is not certified.
 We are solar powered and bee friendly.